wangxia514/dea-airflow/dags/infra/README.md

 ## Tasks Pool
 Pools can be created via UI or Backend, store pool in a seperate file for centralised management.

+## Iam Roles
+iam roles created for kubenetepodoperator, kubenetepodoperator can use iam roles as a more secure setup compared to connections